wessenstam/gts21/karbon/day-2/day-2.rst

 Datasource configuration
 ************************

 #.
-Open a browser and point it ot the just created URL http://grafana.gts2021.local.
+Open a browser and point it to the just created URL http://grafana.gts2021.local.
 Your Grafana interface should be shown with a login page

    .. figure:: images/6.png